The best phone plans

 Internet Service Providers in Canada (ISPs) offer various different packages.
 This guide explains the main Canadian internet providers for residential customers, and how to avoid paying charges you don’t have to.

 One reason for this is the sheer breadth of Canada.
-Canada’s internet providers can cost a lot to maintain a network that operates in separate and far apart locations, and this cost is spread to users across the country.
+It can cost a lot for Canada’s internet providers to maintain a network that operates in separate and far apart locations, and this cost is spread to users across the country.

 It has also been suggested that Canada’s biggest internet service providers are using their internet customers to recoup falling revenue from their TV offering, as more and more customers ditch traditional cable TV.

-So it’s important to make sure you get the best deal.
+So it’s important to make sure you get the best internet provider in Canada for you.

 When you’re moving into an apartment, check which internet service providers are already operating on the premises.
 Some apartment buildings have special deals, and some tenant agreements will have service from ISPs in Canada already included in the cost.